Technology is everywhere. You can’t escape it.

 I don’t have those same abilities anymore, and while there are likely several reasons why, I know one of them is because I’m distracted – pulled away – by the technology I use.
 It’s just easier to stare at those screens than engage with the real world, and myself, sometimes.

 All these little efforts culminated into the idea for this column, though actually I had every intention of writing about something else and hadn’t even formalized my own thinking around disconnecting from tech.
-It was just something I was doing, bit by bit, because life seemed to be passing me by, and I needed to try something different.
+It was just something I was doing, bit by bit, because life seemed to be passing me by, and I needed to do something to try to slow it down.

 It was on a recent personal day off (another facet of Michelle’s Self-Help Journey To Enjoy Her Life), and I was walking one of my dogs, Merlin.
 My mind was as far away from work as possible when the idea to examine my relationship with tech and what would happen if I stepped away from it bubbled to the surface.
 The name actually came first, like it’d been there all along and just needed a moment of quiet to speak.